-India’s BJP leads in key regional polls months ahead of national elections

-India’s BJP leads in 3 of 4 states in key regional elections

-Local media say the right-wing ruling party is in the lead in key states in boost for PM Modi months ahead of national election.
+Modi’s party routs opposition in key India state elections

+The Hindu nationalist party wrests control of Chhattisgarh and Rajasthan from the Congress and wins record fifth term in Madhya Pradesh.

+India’s ruling Hindu nationalist party has won three out of four key state elections, according to the election commission’s website.

-India’s governing right-wing Bharatiya Janata Party (BJP) is leading in three of four states in key regional polls, indicating a big boost to Prime Minister Narendra Modi ahead of the general elections slated to be held within six months.
+The crucial polls pitted India’s opposition against the ruling Bharatiya Janata Party (BJP) of Prime Minister Narendra Modi ahead of the vital national vote, scheduled in less than six months.

-The heartland states of Rajasthan, Madhya Pradesh, Chhattisgarh, southern state of Telangana and northeastern Mizoram state voted last month in the provincial elections.

 Keep readinglist of 4 items